11 Deep Learning/Neural Networks

 • The final model results from calculating linear combinations at each hidden unit, doing a non-linear transformation of each, and then, doing a linear combination on the transformed results.

-• The final layer is still linear in the transformed inputs so we can use (for quantitative variables), the usual squared error loss as an objective function (loss function) to be minimized to calculate the \(\beta\)s, i.e..,
+• Since the final layer is still linear in its (transformed) inputs, we can use (for quantitative variables), the usual squared error loss as an objective function (loss function) to be minimized to calculate the \(\beta\)s, i.e..,

 11.2 Multi-layer Neural Networks